wynn0123/cap/docs/guide/widget.md

 ></cap-widget>
 ```

+## Customizing the widget

-## Custom fetch
+### fetch function

-You can override the default fetch implementation by setting `window.CAP_CUSTOM_FETCH` to a custom function.
+You can override the default browser fetch implementation by setting `window.CAP_CUSTOM_FETCH` to a custom function.
 This function will receive the URL and options as arguments and should return a promise that resolves to the response.

 ```js
 window.CAP_CUSTOM_FETCH = function (url, options) {